mzettersten/mb5-experiments/tobii-psychopy/readme.md

 <!-- TODO: Check this is still needed! 📁 [MB5 PsychoPy Builder Set Up — Google Drive](https://drive.google.com/drive/folders/   1MxtvPNrxcWdSX4aonC66vzK41BqXZl8a) -->

 ### Directory Structure
+---> update to final design!!!
 ```
 MB5_PsychoPy_Builder_SetUp
 ├── data/                     # eye tracking data will be stored here
-├── Stimuli/                  # store all Fractals and Fribbles stimuli here
+├── stimuli/images/                  # store all Fractals and Fribbles stimuli here
 ├── materials/                # store all other stimuli here (sounds, attention getters, etc.)
-├── randomization_lists/       # store the lists assigned to your lab here
+├── trials/       # store the lists assigned to your lab here
 └── MB5_infant_controlled.psyexp   # the PsychoPy file — open this in Builder view to run the experiment
 ```